ReproNim/reproschema/docs/how-to/validation.md

 ### Automating validation

-If you are hosting your schema on a github repository, you can automate the validation with a with GitHub CI workflow.
+If you are hosting your schema on a github repository, you can automate its validation with a with GitHub CI workflow.

-For example if you repository is structured like this:
+For example if your repository is structured like this:

 ```text
 ├── protocols